 Terminator: The Sarah Connor Chronicles

-On the Terminator TV series, Kyle Reese appeared briefly.
+On the Terminator TV series, Kyle Reese appeared in four episodes.

 The Mega-CD/Sega CD version of The Terminator video game was coded by Virgin Games USA and released in 1993.
 It was based on the David Perry engine.
 The game has a CD quality music soundtrack.